oltdaniel/clap/doc/architecture.md

-The machine uses an instruction pointer `ip` in order to track the current instruction that will be executed, an stack pointer `sp` to keep track of the current poisiton in the stack and an allocation pointer `ap` to keep track of the next address the next memory space in the heap will be allocated.
+The machine uses an instruction pointer `ip` in order to track the current instruction that will be executed, an stack pointer `sp` to keep track of the current position in the stack and an allocation pointer `ap` to keep track of the next address the next memory space in the heap will be allocated.

 ## Flags